What Is Schumann Resonance?

 So 7.83 Hz means approximately 7.83 cycles per second.

-Schumann Resonance vs PEMF Frequency
+Schumann Resonance vs a PEMF Frequency Setting

-They are not the same thing.
+They are still not the same thing.

 | Topic | What It Means | What It Does Not Prove |